ferrer91/Real-Time-Bus-Tracker/README.md

 You only need to clone my repositorie, no need install any dependency extra, just open it in your browser an click into the <show bus stops> button the marker will start to move throw the map.

 ## Road Map to the future:
 In the future I want to create a system that found and follow the bus trajectory of severals vehicle.

-## License information:
+## License:
+This projects was developed under MIT License: A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.